Snappability and singularity-distance of pin-jointed body-bar frameworks: Examples of snapping model flexors

 Based on $G(\Vkt V')$ we can also compute this maximal relative change $\Delta L_{max}^{rel}$ of an edge as $2.998216519082\cdot 10^{-3}$ (which equals also the maximal absolute change $\Delta L_{max}^{abs}$ as the initial length of the edges is 1).
 Therefore the value reported in \cite{gorkavyy} is $31\%$ larger than ours.

-\begin{rmk} In \cite{almost} and \cite{gorkavyy} also some indices are given to estimate/quantify the variations of the spatial shape of the snapping framework.
-Due to their extrinsic nature they cannot give information about the snappability of a framework, which only depends on the intrinsic geometry. $\diamond$ \end{rmk}
+\begin{rmk} In \cite{gorkavyy} and \cite{almost} also some indices are given to estimate/quantify the variations of the spatial shape of the snapping framework.
+Due to their extrinsic nature they cannot give information about the snappability, which only depends on the intrinsic geometry. $\diamond$ \end{rmk}